Ice Caves in Iceland: Your Complete Guide

 It’s worth being aware that if you suffer from claustrophobia, ice caves are probably not the experience for you.

-Due to ever-changing conditions and Iceland’s volatile weather, you shouldn’t visit an ice cave without a guide.
+Due to ever-changing conditions and weather, you shouldn’t visit an ice cave without a guide.
 That’s true even if you’ve stumbled across one on your own solo adventure.

-However, there’s nothing stopping you from booking a tour on a self-drive trip or adding an ice cave experience to your itinerary.
+However, there’s nothing stopping you from booking a tour on a self-drive trip or adding a guided ice cave experience tour to your itinerary.
 It’s truly one of the experiences that are unique to Iceland, and so if you haven’t tried it yet, we encourage you to do so!

 A visit to Iceland’s ice caves is one of the most incredible experiences the country has to offer.
 With their gorgeous blue hues and their ancient ice, experiencing these caves is like stepping into a fantasy world.